Develop as a Technical Official (TO)

 • Other Opportunities

 • One of the best ways to improve your officiating skills is to work with a mentor who is an experienced TO.
-For more information about mentors in your area, contact your local district or Swimming Victoria at officials@vic.swimming.org.au.
+You may contact one in your local district or contact SV on the email below for assistance.

 Swimming Victoria also holds forums and webinars to offer additional learning opportunities for all officials.
-There events are promoted on the SV website and details are emailed to all TOs.
-To ensure you receive all communication about upcoming opportunities, email us at officials@vic.swimming.org.au.
+These events are promoted on the SV website and emailed to all members.
+Please check the latest newsletters for updates.

-If you would like to see a specific topic presented during the next development opportunity, let us know what it is by filling out this form
+If you would like to see a specific topic presented during the next development opportunity, or you have any questions, please email us on officials@vic.swimming,org.au

 • Re-Accreditation

-• Because rules and policies can change over time, it is important that all TOs keep up to date with any such changes.
+• Rules and Policies are continually updated, and it is therefore important that all TOs to keep up to date with the latest information.
 Therefore, all TOs must re-accredit every four (4) years.
 This is a free and simple process, which includes:

 • Completion of a log of activities, workshops, seminars, competitions etc. that contribute points towards your re-accreditation during the four-year period.
-To see the number of points required and what can gain you points, please see the first pages of the Swimming Australia Re-Accreditation Kit.
+The number of points required are listed in the Re-Accreditation kit below.

-• Agreement to abide by the Swimming Australia behavioural Guidelines and Swimming Victoria's Values and Behaviours.
+• Agreement to abide by the Swimming Australia behaviour Guidelines and Swimming Victoria's Values and Behaviours.

 • Maintaining a current Victorian Working with Children's Check